Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Introduction

 \subsection{Machine Learning parameterization and Reinforcement Learning}

-When thinking about Machine Learning and force field, data-driven Machine Learning potential may be the first thing comes to mind nowadays.
-Machine learning models especially neural networks models could describe interactions among particles without too much substantial physical/chemical intuition\cite{noe2020machine,martin2024overview}.
-However, significant problems are still open for machine learning potentials, like long-ranged interactions, transferability and kinetics (especially for CG models) are still open\cite{noe2020machine}.
-Neural networks models also have problems of explainability\cite{samek2021explaining} and computational cost.
-On the other hand, machine learning methods could also be utilized to parameterize analytical force fields\cite{batra2020machine,befort2021machine}.
-Bayesian optimization\cite{sestito2020coarse}, Particle Swarm Optimization\cite{duan2019machine}, Genetic algorithm\cite{chan2019machine}, Kernel function\cite{razi2020force}, Simplex algorithm\cite{chan2019machine} and Monte Carlo Tree Search\cite{chandra2023reinforcement} are used to parameterize analytical CG potentials.
+The data-driven Machine Learning potential is often the primary consideration for combining of Machine Learning models and force fields.
+Machine learning models, particularly neural network models, can describe particle interactions without substantial physical or chemical intuitions\cite{noe2020machine,martin2024overview}.
+However, significant problems remain for Machine Learning potentials, such as long-range interactions, transferability, and kinetics (particularly for CG models)\cite{noe2020machine}.
+Neural network models also have problems with explainability\cite{samek2021explaining} and computational cost.
+Machine learning methods can also be used to parameterize analytical force fields\cite{batra2020machine,befort2021machine}.
+Optimization methods, including Bayesian Optimization\cite{sestito2020coarse}, particle swarm optimization\cite{duan2019machine}, genetic algorithm\cite{chan2019machine}, and Gaussian process regression\cite{razi2020force} have been used to parameterize different analytical CG potentials.

-Employment of RL in CG simulations and potential parameterization are still on the early stage\cite{chandra2023reinforcement}.
-RLCG by Shenghao Wu et al. integrates graph attention neural networks and RL to learn CG mappings\cite{wu2022rlcg}.
-Anirban Chandra et al. uses continuous action Monte Carlo Tree Search\cite{manna2022learning} powered by RL to parameterize analytical hybrid bond-order coarse-grained force field to simulate aggregations of liquid-liquid mixtures\cite{chandra2023reinforcement}.
-RL is based on biomimetics, intuitively imitating the learning of creatures, promising in Markov decision processes for decision-making, control and optimization\cite{recht2019tour,liu2024predicting}.
-Model-free RL algorithm could deal with strongly non-linear problems without prior expert knowledge, it could automatically carry out trial-and-error learning procedures.
-More information of RL scheme is presented in Methods section.
+The use of Reinforcement Learning (RL) in CG simulations and potential parameterization is still in its early stages\cite{chandra2023reinforcement}.
+Wu et al. integrated graph attention neural networks and RL to learn CG mapping\cite{wu2022rlcg}.
+Chandra et al. used a continuous action Monte Carlo Tree Search\cite{manna2022learning} powered by RL to parameterize an analytical hybrid bond-order CG force field to simulate the aggregation of liquid-liquid mixtures\cite{chandra2023reinforcement}.
+RL imitates the learning of creatures and is promising for control and optimization\cite{recht2019tour,liu2024predicting}.
+The model-free RL algorithm can deal with strongly nonlinear problems without prior expert knowledge and automatically perform trial-and-error learning procedures.
+More information on the RL scheme is presented in the methods section.